ghaza1/secure-login-register-system/README.md

 Access Control: Role-based access control (RBAC) will be used to restrict access to sensitive parts of the application based on user roles (e.g., Admin, User).

 File Permissions and Monitoring: Proper file permissions will be enforced to limit unauthorized access, and security monitoring will be incorporated to detect potential vulnerabilities or breaches in the system.

+The purpose of this project is to showcase the importance of secure software development practices in web applications.
+By integrating these security features, the project aims to demonstrate how to protect user data, prevent common vulnerabilities, and build a secure application environment.